Clinical Research Directory

 Summary

-The purpose of this research trial is to determine whether images taken using a Photon Counting Detector CT scanner (PCD-CT) after the patient has received a drug that makes the heart work harder provide clinically important information about the severity of suspected coronary artery disease compared to CT imaging performed without using the drug that causes the heart to work harder.
+The purpose of this research trial is to determine whether images taken using a Photon Counting Detector CT scanner (PCD-CT) provide clinically important information about the severity of suspected coronary artery disease and perfusion defects compared to traditional Energy Integrating Detector CT (EID-CT) and nuclear medicine cardiac stress tests.

 Key Details